Jōmon people

 The Jōmon (縄文) were a prehistoric hunter-gatherer culture that inhabited the Japanese archipelago between approximately 14,000 BC and 300 BC, following which they were largely assimilated by migrants from mainland East Asia of the following Yayoi culture.
-The Jōmon people lived as sedentary hunter-gatherers, practicing plant foraging, fishing and hunting and possibly limited farming, manufacturing stone tools and pottery, the distinctive markings on the latter giving the culture their name.
-Jōmon ancestry forms a significant minority of the ancestry of modern Japanese people, and a majority of the ancestry of the indigenous Ainu people of Hokkaido.
+The Jōmon people lived as sedentary hunter-gatherers, practicing plant foraging, fishing, hunting and to a lesser extent, farming.
+They also produced stone tools and pottery with distinctive "Jōmon markings".
+Jōmon ancestry forms a minor amount of the ancestry of the Yamato people (the dominant ethnic group in Japan), and a majority of the ancestry of the Ainu people of Hokkaido.

 Etymology

-Jōmon (縄文, Jōmon), sometimes written as Jomon (American English: /ˈdʒoʊˌmɑːn/ JOH-mahn, British English: /ˈdʒəʊmɒn/ JOH-mon), is a Japanese word directly translated as "cord-marked" or "cord pattern".
+Jōmon (縄文, Jōmon), sometimes written as Jomon (/en-US/ JOH-mahn, /en-UK/ JOH-mon), is a Japanese word directly translated as "cord-marked" or "cord pattern".
 The term was coined by American zoologist, archaeologist, and orientalist Edward S. Morse in his book Shell Mounds of Omori (1879), describing his excavation of the Ōmori Shell Mound near Tokyo and subsequent discovery of sherds of cord-marked pottery at the site in 1877.
 Morse translated "straw-rope pattern" from English to Japanese as Jōmon, which he would use to refer to the people living during this period of Japanese history.
 Other names for Jōmon pottery had been used in the first few decades after the discovery such as "Ainu school pottery" and "Shell mound pottery" before the term Jōmon became the standard term used by the archeological community.
-Indeed, it was not until 1937 that the Japanese historian Yamanouchi Sugao used the pottery-derived term to refer to Japan's Paleolithic inhabitants.
+Indeed, it was not until 1937 that the Japanese historian Yamanouchi Sugao used the pottery-derived term to refer to the Paleolithic inhabitants of Japan.

 Jōmon is a compound word composed of two kanji: 縄 and 文, the pronunciation and semantic value each being derived from their respective Go-on reading.